Slovakia may force women to get pre-abortion ultrasound

 The bill was submitted by three members of the conservative Slovak National Party, who wrote that it is intended “to ensure that women are informed about the current stage of their pregnancy” before having an abortion.

-Critics argue that the draft law violates women’s fundamental rights, including the right to privacy and the ability to make medical decisions free from coercion.
+In a series of demonstrations this week in Bratislava, protesters argued the draft law violates women’s fundamental human rights, including the rights to privacy, autonomy and the ability to make medical decisions free from coercion.

+In September, the Slovak Parliament rejected four other bills attempting to ban or restrict abortion in the largely Catholic central European country, but this latest bill passed its first reading last month.

+Silvia Shahzad, a lawmaker with the conservative Ordinary People political party, says she will be voting against the proposal.

 In the U.S., seven states have similar provisions obliging women to have an ultrasound and listen to the fetal heartbeat.